 - 2 Tbsp. maple syrup

-While in the milk is warming up, mix all the cocoa powder with just tiny bit of almond milk, creating a thin paste. (to help the cocoa powder mix with all the ingredients properly).
+Dissolve the cocoa powder.
+Add the cocoa powder into a small bowl and mix it with just a tiny bit of milk to create a thin paste.
+(This will help the cocoa powder mix with all the ingredients properly).

-Once the milk is warm, add the cocoa-milk paste, chocolate, maple syrup, and salt.
-Whisk to combine.
-Continue cooking the hot chocolate on the stove top until it has reached the temperature you like.
+Simmer.
+Once the milk is warm, add the cocoa-milk paste, chocolate, and maple syrup into the saucepan, and whisk to combine.
+Simmer until the hot chocolate has reached the temperature and consistency you like.
+The longer you cook the hot chocolate, the thicker it will get.

-Serve the hot chocolate topped with coconut whipped cream and a sprinkle of cinnamon.
+Serve hot, topped with coconut whipped cream, a dusting of cocoa, and a sprinkle of cinnamon.